codeface-io/SwiftObserver/README.md

 - SwiftObserver is focused on the foundation of reactive programming.
 UI bindings are available as [UIObserver](https://github.com/flowtoolz/UIObserver), but that framework is still in its infancy.
 You're welcome to make PRs.
 - Observers and observables must be objects and cannot be of value types.
 However:

-   1. variables can hold any type of values and observables can send any type of updates.
+   1. Variables can hold any type of values and observables can send any type of updates.
    2. We found that entities active enough to observe or significant enough to be observed are typically not mere values that are being passed around.
 What's being passed around are the updates that observables send to observers, and those updates are prototypical value types.
    3. For fine granular observing, the `Var` type is appropriate, further reducing the "need" (or shall we say "anti pattern"?) to observe value types.